riverbed/Riverbed-Community-Toolkit/NetIM/Synthetic-Test/Synthetic-004-Browse-FlyFast/README.md

 Recommended Robot: Web Selenium

 This synthetic test is for FlyFast, a flight booking demo app shared on GitHub by the [ALLUVIO Aternity Tech Community](https://github.com/Aternity/Tech-Community).
-It runs on a [Web Selenium robot setup](../Robot-001-WebSelenium), bas on Windows, Chrome, Python, Selenium,...
+It runs on a Web Selenium robot setup (based on Windows, Chrome, Python, Selenium,...) which is [described here](../Robot-001-WebSelenium).

 ## Preparation